 - What happens to my statement of concern once I have submitted it?

 - What if my statement of concern is related to an application about which a decision has already been made?

 - How do I find the decision on my statement of concern?

 - What if I have concerns with a proposed development that has not yet been filed with the AER?

 - What if I no longer have concerns?

 What is a statement of concern?

-Albertans concerned about a particular application may submit a statement of concern, which is a written submission that outlines specific concerns about an application.
+Albertans concerned about a particular application may submit a statement of concern, a written submission documenting specific concerns about an application.
 A statement of concern may be filed by anyone who believes they may be directly and adversely affected by an application.
 Upon proclamation of the Responsible Energy Development Act, statements of concern replaced objections as the way to file your concerns about energy project applications.

 What is the difference between a statement of concern and an operational complaint?